CloudLabsAI-Azure/hack-in-a-day-challenges/visual-assistant-with-gen-ai/overview.md

 ## Solution Overview

 Provide a beginner-friendly prototype where teams build a “visual assistant” that uses generative AI + computer-vision to assist shop-floor operators.
-The assistant ingests images or video frames from a manufacturing line (or sample dataset), analyses them for anomalies (defects, misalignment, missing parts), generates natural-language commentary (e.g., “Component X appears misaligned by approx 3mm; recommend repositioning”), and presents a simple UI dashboard for review and action.
+The assistant ingests images from a manufacturing line (sample dataset), analyses them for anomalies (defects, misalignment, missing parts), generates natural-language commentary (e.g., “Component X appears misaligned by approx 3mm; recommend repositioning”), and presents a simple UI dashboard for review and action.
 By combining vision models + generative AI commentary, the lab allows teams to show how manufacturing visual inspection and assistance can be automated and augmented.

 ## Learning Objectives